 In addition to generally producing the best quality of the “deep sweet ache” that most people crave from massage, trigger point referral into the head has a sort of sedative effect that can’t be beat.
 Just as trigger point referral elsewhere in the body tends to feel “paralyzing,” creating a deadening or heavy feeling that usually spreads out and down like a heavy blanket, trigger point referral from the suboccipitals does this too — but that feeling spreads into the head.
 With the right pressure, in the positive context of therapeutic massage, that sensation is deliciously soporific.

-An incredibly high percentage of the population consistently reports these positive sensations in this location — even many people who aren’t otherwise especially “triggery,” and who may have the idea that massage is kind of pointless.
-Many times while working on a quiet client — someone who is either really zoned out, or seemingly unaffected and taciturn — I have been interested to see how they react to pressure in the suboccipitals.
-Clients who haven’t made a sound for fifty minutes suddenly groan with relief and say, “Oh, that’s a good spot.”
+A high percentage of the population consistently reports these positive sensations in this location — even many people who aren’t otherwise especially “triggery,” and who may have the idea that massage is kind of pointless.
+When I worked as a massage therapist, I often observed that even quiet and unresponsive clients — taciturn, or just really zoned out — would clearly react to pressure in the suboccipitals.
+A client who hadn’t made a sound for fifty minutes would suddenly groan with relief and say, “Oh, that’s a good spot.”